xoolive/traffic/docs/data_sources/samples.rst

     A subset of the sample trajectories are presented on this page.
-Other parts of the documentation (e.g. :ref:`calibration flights <calibration flights>` or :ref:`trajectory clustering <trajectory clustering>`) may refer to other available sample trajectories.
+Other parts of the documentation (e.g. :ref:`calibration flights <calibration flights>` or :ref:`trajectory clustering <How to implement trajectory clustering?>`) may refer to other available sample trajectories.

 Belevingsvlucht
 ~~~~~~~~~~~~~~~